Plumbers, Gasfitters

 Why were these changes introduced?

-The new self-contained vehicle system was introduced to help protect the environment and support local communities.
-In the past, some freedom campers stayed in vehicles that were not properly self-contained and therefore could not dispose of their waste appropriately when staying in areas without proper infrastructure or facilities.
+The SCV certification system was introduced — together with changes to strengthen the wider freedom camping regulatory and enforcement settings — to help protect the environment and support local communities.
+In the past, some freedom campers stayed in vehicles that were not properly self-contained and therefore could not manage their waste appropriately when staying in areas without proper infrastructure or facilities.
+The SCV certification system ensures that only properly equipped vehicles can be used for freedom camping on public land.
+This helps to keep our natural environment clean and safe, reduce pressure on local facilities and communities, and make freedom camping fairer and more enjoyable for everyone.

-When do the new requirements take effect?
+When did the new requirements take effect?

-Who do the changes affect?
+Who do the requirements apply to?

 Compliance and Certification

-How do I get my vehicle certified under the new system?
+How do I get my vehicle certified?

 What equipment does my vehicle need to qualify?